davidkorea/NLP_201811/RNN_LSTM_GRU/README.md

 Each dimention of the vector will control one LSTM neuron which is the one dimention of hidden layer.
 And Each LSTM neuron need 4 inputs.

+That is to say, input vector dim is the same as hidden layer dim as also teh same as output softmax dim in the situation of many-to-many networks.

 ---
 ![](https://github.com/davidkorea/NLP_201811/blob/master/RNN_LSTM_GRU/README/LSTM6.png)